Colchester Institute Skip To Main Content

 • are available to provide advice and support to staff on issues relating to safeguarding;

-• deal with individual cases, including case conferences, review meetings, as appropriate;
+• deal with individual cases, including case conferences, review meetings, as appropriate, including Child Protection, Child in Need

 • keep and safely store accurate records of safeguarding concerns, even when these do not lead to a referral;